Duties, Requirements, Certifications, Job Outlook, and Salary

-Registered nurses (RN) have the unique ability to choose what they’d like to do with their careers after they’ve earned their certification.
-There are several different nursing specialties to choose from, all with their own job responsibilities, work environments, and perks.
-Each of these specialties require different levels of education and certification as well.
-For some nurses, compensation is key.
-If that’s the case for you, then you may want to look into becoming a certified registered nurse anesthetist (CRNA).
+Registered Nurses (RN) can choose what they’d like to do with their careers after they’ve earned their certification.
+There are several nursing specialties to choose from, all with their job responsibilities, work environments, perks, and unique professional development opportunities.
+Each of these specialties requires different levels of education, training, and certification.
+For nurses who prioritize compensation or are drawn to the critical aspect of anesthesia care, a career as a Certified Registered Nurse Anesthetist (CRNA) may be the ideal path.

-A certified registered nurse anesthetist is a registered nurse who administers anesthesia to patients that are undergoing surgical or other medical procedures.
-CRNA’s work with surgeons, anesthesiologists, and other medical professionals in order to safely administer anesthesia.
-Nurse anesthetists can work in hospitals, clinics, and outpatient settings.
+A Certified Registered Nurse Anesthetist is a Registered Nurse who administers anesthesia to patients that are undergoing surgical or other medical procedures.
+CRNAs work with Surgeons, Anesthesiologists, and other medical professionals to safely administer anesthesia.
+Nurse Anesthetists can work in hospitals, clinics, and outpatient settings.

 What Does a Nurse Anesthetist Do?

-Nurse anesthetists are advanced practice registered nurses (APRN).
-Their primary responsibility is to work with patients throughout their medical procedures to ensure that they are pain free.
-In order to do this, CRNA’s must determine the exact amount of anesthesia that is needed in order to safely medicate the patient.
-Going under anesthesia can be a nerve racking experience to some patients, so as a nurse anesthetist you’ll need to be extremely responsible as well as accommodating to the patient’s needs.
+Nurse anesthetists are advanced practice Registered Nurses (APRNs).
+Their primary responsibility is to work with patients throughout their medical procedures to ensure they are pain-free.
+To do this, CRNAs must determine the exact amount of anesthesia needed to medicate the patient safely.
+Going under anesthesia can be a nerve-racking experience for some patients, so as a Nurse Anesthetist, you’ll need to be highly responsible and accommodating to the patient’s needs.

-- Determining the proper dose of anesthetic to meet patient’s need
+- Determining the proper dose of anesthetic to meet the patient’s need

 - Educating patients about the procedure and their recovery

-- Monitoring patient’s vitals and dosage throughout the procedure
+- Monitoring patient vital signs and dosage throughout the procedure

 - Conducting patient assessments

-CRNA’s can also take on administrative roles later in their career, such as training new staff or ordering the anesthesia.
+CRNAs can also take on administrative roles later in their career, such as training new staff or ordering anesthesia.